Hyde Park Winter Wonderland

-Hyde Park Winter Wonderland, commonly referred to as Winter Wonderland, is a large annual Christmas event held in Hyde Park, London, from mid-November to early January.
+Hyde Park Winter Wonderland, commonly referred to simply as Winter Wonderland, is a large annual Christmas winter wonderland fair held in Hyde Park, London, from mid-November to early January.
 It features several festive markets, over 100 rides and attractions from across Europe, a Giant Wheel, numerous live shows, including a circus, ice show, and live music, as well as numerous bars and restaurants.
 In its first ten years, Winter Wonderland had 14 million visitors.

 History

 Winter Wonderland began in 2005 as a small funfair operating through the Christmas period at the edge of Hyde Park.
 The lack of success led The Royal Parks to look at alternative events.
-In 2007, The Royal Parks invites AEG Live and PWR Events to co-operate on organising the new Winter Wonderland event.
-The event includes a Christmas Market, temporary Ice Rink, Giant Wheel, and a small selection of amusement rides along Serpentine Road in Hyde Park.
+In 2007, The Royal Parks invited AEG Live and PWR Events to co-operate on organising the new Winter Wonderland event.
+The event includes a Christmas Market, a temporary Ice Rink, a Giant Wheel, and a small selection of amusement rides along Serpentine Road in Hyde Park.

 From 2009 to 2010, the event grew substantially, introducing the Bavarian Village (a German style food and drink centre), Zippo's Circus, Santa Land (an area with smaller rides for children and families), and the introduction of several larger rides, such as the Power Tower 2 freefall tower.

 In 2012, the event was granted an expansion of the site.
 The following attractions were introduced: Wilde Maus XXL roller coaster; Magical Ice Kingdom (a walk-through exhibition of ice sculptures).
 The Bavarian Village expanded to include The Great Hall, an Oktoberfest style beer tent with live music.

 In 2016, the attractions Munich Looping, the world's largest portable roller coaster; and the Imperial Ice Stars ice show were introduced.

 In 2018, the following attractions were introduced: Dr Archibald – Master of Time dark ride, the Winter Wonderland Comedy Club, The Snowman Experience, and the Teletubbies Christmas Show.

-On 2 September 2020, PWR Events announced that due to the COVID-19 pandemic, the event was cancelled, however, it returned on 19 November 2021.
+On 2 September 2020, PWR Events announced that due to the COVID-19 pandemic, the event was cancelled; however, it returned on 19 November 2021.